 Is There a Food Shortage Coming?

 The question is no longer whether or not food shortages are coming; it is now mainstream news that shortages are already here.
 Just taking a trip to your local grocery or big box store will prove it.
 It might not be extreme in your area but it is apparent that certain items are in short supply.
 With that said, should you panic?
 And is it too late to prepare?
-Surprisingly my answer for both of these questions is, no.
+Surprisingly my answer to both of these questions is, no.

 Last year many of us experienced something we never thought we would see in our lifetime.
 No, I don’t mean a man with a blonde mullet on tv with a cat fetish.
 I’m referring to the great tp famine of 2020.